18F/cic-site/pages/acquisition/templates/statement-of-objectives.md

 * [Cloud Infrastructure as a Service (IaaS) [PDF - 46 KB] August 25, 2011](https://www.gsa.gov/cdnstatic/Enterprise_Cloud__IaaS.pdf)

 #### What Documents Were Used as Sources or Used to Create This SOO Template?
-The following documents were either leveraged to create this SOO Template or are good resources for further exploration.
+<small>The following documents were either leveraged to create this SOO Template or are good resources for further exploration.</small>

-* “Comprehensive Inventory of Agency IT Assets, Users and Processes” – Template of Questions Produced by Alliant Shared Interest Group (SIG), February 2012.
+* <small>“Comprehensive Inventory of Agency IT Assets, Users and Processes” – Template of Questions Produced by Alliant Shared Interest Group (SIG), February 2012. </small>

-* “Creating Effective Cloud Contracts for the Federal Government: Best Practices for Acquiring IT as a Service” – Joint publication of the CIO Council and the Chief Acquisition Officers Council, February 24, 2012.
-(Link)
+* <small>“Creating Effective Cloud Contracts for the Federal Government: Best Practices for Acquiring IT as a Service” – Joint publication of the CIO Council and the Chief Acquisition Officers Council, February 24, 2012.
+(Link)</small>

-* “Infrastructure-as-a-Service BPA Sample Statement of Objectives” – Posted on Info.apps.gov, May 2011.
-(Link)
+* <small>“Infrastructure-as-a-Service BPA Sample Statement of Objectives” – Posted on Info.apps.gov, May 2011.
+(Link) </small>

-* “GSA Statement of Objectives for Enterprise E-Mail and Collaboration Services” – SOO posted on www.gsa.gov for RFP #OCIO-14558, June 2010.
-(Link)
+* <small>“GSA Statement of Objectives for Enterprise E-Mail and Collaboration Services” – SOO posted on www.gsa.gov for RFP #OCIO-14558, June 2010.
+(Link) </small>

-* “Office of the Comptroller of the Currency Statement of Objectives, Data Center Professional Services” – Draft SOO posted on FBO.gov, February 2010.
-(Link)
+* <small>“Office of the Comptroller of the Currency Statement of Objectives, Data Center Professional Services” – Draft SOO posted on FBO.gov, February 2010.
+(Link)</small>

-* “DOI Statement of Objectives for Cloud Email and Collaboration Services,” – SOO posted on FBO.gov for RFP D12PS00041, Feb.
+* <small>“DOI Statement of Objectives for Cloud Email and Collaboration Services,” – SOO posted on FBO.gov for RFP D12PS00041, Feb.
 19, 2012.
-(Link)
+(Link) </small>

-* “Data Center Consolidation Initiative Agency Consolidation Plan Template” – Posted on CIO.gov, February 2010.
-(Link)
+* <small>“Data Center Consolidation Initiative Agency Consolidation Plan Template” – Posted on CIO.gov, February 2010.
+(Link)</small>